Tasnim1357/Easylife/README.md

 ## Admin username : Tasnim
 ## Admin password: Ma123456
-## Selected Category: Assignment12_category_0007
+## Selected Category: Asset Management System

+## Technologies: HTML,CSS,React,Firebase Authentication,Node JS, Express JS,MongoDB

+### About EasyLife

+Welcome to EasyLife, your ultimate solution for efficient asset management.
+Our platform streamlines the tracking, maintenance, and optimization of company assets, ensuring seamless operations and maximum productivity.
+With EasyLife, managing assets becomes hassle-free, allowing you to focus on what truly matters—growing your business.
+Discover the ease and effectiveness of asset management with EasyLife today!

 ## Features and Characteristics:
-* This website has active navbar link.
-* There is a Swiper Slider in Banner section.
 * Different Navbar for Common Users, Employee and HR Manager.
 * An user can sign up as an Employee or HR Manager
 * HR Manager can add assets and also see the asset list of the company.
 * HR Manager can see all the requested assets from employees.
-* HR Manager can add any employee to his team.
+* HR Manager can add any employee to his team..
-* HR Manager will be able to see his added employee list.
-* There is a update profile section for HR Manager.
 * As an Employee, user can request for assets to HR Manager.
-* After Log in users user image and name will be visible in navbar and a Logout button.
-* This website also includes  Extra sections for both Employee and HR Manager.
-* Employees can update their profile
-* In My Team page, employees can see his/her team members.
-* This website includes a footer section with information where users can contact with us if there is any need.
+* HR manager can complement payment with Stripe.
 * It is also Mobile,Tablet responsive!!!

+## Implement Following Tasks to clone and run my repository code:
+* Clone repository using git clone command
+* Install npm packages : npm i
+* Run the project with : npm run dev